WebAssembly Diversification for Malware Evasion: Experimental Results

 \subsection{RQ4.
 Individual Transformation Effectiveness}

 With RQ4, we investigate what individual transformations are the most appropriate to generate evading malware variants.
 Both attackers and defenders can leverage this information as follows.
 On the one hand, attackers know which transformation operators they can discard to speed-up the search for evading malware and minimize calls to the oracle.
 On the other hand, defenders can focus on the most effective transformations to evade antiviruses.
+For example, one way to defend against evasion is to use transformation as a preprocessing stage prior to detection.
+This can help to ensure that detection is more robust to potential evasion vectors.

 In \autoref{plot:profiling} we plot the distribution of transformations applied by the MCMC evasion algorithm with $\sigma=1.1$ when it generates variants that fully evade the VirusTotal oracle.
-On the x-axis, we provide the name of the transformation as Wasm-mutate implements them.
+On the x-axis, we provide the name of the transformation, as wasm-mutate implements them.
 The y-axis is the absolute number of transformations found among the generated variants.
 The transformations are sorted in decreasing order of usage in the variants.
 We use two colors for transformations: transformations that affect the execution of the binary (in blue color) and transformations that do not (in orange color).
 For example, adding a new type definition does not affect the execution of the binary, while a peephole transformation does.

 First, we concentrate on non-behavioral transformations in orange.
 The most effective transformation is to add a random function, which is present 117 times in the evading binaries.
 The next most present structural transformation is the \texttt{modify custom section} transformation.
 This highlights the sensitivity of malware detectors to the custom section.
 We note that custom section modification at the bytecode level provides advantages against source code obfuscation because we are sure that the compiler does not add metadata information that would help malware detectors.
 In other words, metadata information injected by compilers into WebAssembly binaries \cite{Hilbig2021AnES}, could be removed from being part of possible detection.